aspatton/udacity_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 # Optimizing an ML Pipeline in Microsoft Azure - Udemy course
+# Tony Patton - 03/01/2024
 # Project 1

+#### Utilized personal subscription since Udacity lab enviornments never accessible - basically spin and never start ####

 ## Overview

 This project is part of the Udacity Machine Learning Engineer in Microsoft Azure course.

 In this project, we build and optimize an Azure ML pipeline using Python and AzureML SDK.

-The code compares models using Skikit-Learn compared to Azure AutoML run.
+The code compares models using Skikit-Learn and Azure AutoML.

 This is the first project in the course.